Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design

 \paragraph{Hypothesis} We hypothesize that prioritizing longer words in the suggestion list can increase efficiency, as longer words are more costly to type manually and thus more beneficial to pick.

 \paragraph{Simulation} To test this, we configured the suggestion system so that ranking depended entirely on word length (ignoring frequency).
 We then compared two settings with nearly identical overall accuracy but different prioritization: one favoring shorter words, the other longer words.

-As shown in~\autoref{tab:longer}, agents benefited more when longer words were prioritized: they picked more suggestions, failed less often, saved more keystrokes, and typed faster (higher WPM).
-In contrast, prioritizing shorter words reduced utility: typing them was often faster than selecting them, so agents picked less.
-For reference, \autoref{tab:longer} also shows performance when agents were trained on our original system, which balances length and frequency similar to commercial keyboards.
+The results (\autoref{tab:longer}) show that agents benefited more when longer words were prioritized: they picked more suggestions (0.22 vs. 0.15), failed less often (0.39 vs. 0.42), saved more keystrokes (0.17 vs. 0.10), and typed faster (39.92 vs. 36.25).
+In contrast, prioritizing shorter words reduced utility: manual input was often faster than selecting a suggestion, so agents picked less.

 \paragraph{Recommendation} Our findings suggest that \textbf{prioritizing longer words in the suggestion list can improve the efficiency and utility of suggestion-based input.} Future A/B testing in real-world systems may be warranted to validate these results.